-Decommissioning is an immense undertaking, with a timescale that can extend from decades to hundreds of years.
-A number of Scotland’s licensed nuclear facilities have reached the end of their productive life and are in varying stages of decommissioning.
+Decommissioning is a complex operation and timescales can extend from decades to hundreds of years.
+A number of Scotland’s nuclear licensed facilities have reached the end of their productive life and are in varying stages of decommissioning.
 The Nuclear Decommissioning Authority (NDA) is responsible for overseeing the decommissioning of the UK's civil nuclear sites.
 We maintain a Memorandum of Understanding with the NDA, in which they agree to develop and maintain an effective and transparent working relationship with us.

 The guidance explains what operators of nuclear sites need to do to surrender their environmental permits when all activities involving the management of radioactive waste have ceased.
 Operators should consult this guidance when they are planning and carrying out their work to decommission and clean-up their sites.
 It applies to all sites, whether or not they have already begun decommissioning and clean-up.
 It also needs to be taken into account when new sites are being designed or constructed.